Joshua Ward-Hibbert

-Joshua Thomas Ward-Hibbert (born 25 January 1994) is a British basketball player for the London Lions of the British Basketball League (BBL).
+Joshua Thomas Ward-Hibbert (born 25 January 1994) is a British basketball player for the Newcastle Eagles of the Super League Basketball.

 Personal

 Ward-Hibbert's infant and junior school was Dagfa House School a small independent school in Nottingham.
 Ward-Hibbert was an accomplished basketball player as a teenager, playing for the England under-16 team.
 In 2010, he was named the England under-16 boys' player of the year by England Basketball after being named to the All-Tournament team at the Division B European Championships.

 Career

 Tennis

 Best known for his former occupation as a tennis player.
 Ward-Hibbert holds the record for the fastest serve by a junior player at Wimbledon after clocking a 133 mph serve at the 2011 Wimbledon Championships.
 Ward-Hibbert, along with Liam Broady, won the 2012 Australian Open Boys' doubles title after defeating Adam Pavlasek and Filip Veger 6–3, 6–2 in 2012.